Qriist/LibQurl/README.md

 - This is a full direct binding of libcurl, meaning that you have access* to all functions.
 - libcurl's "easy" interface is completely wrapped in a user-friendly way.
 - Seamless async transfers are possible if desired.
-- Transparently compressed transfers are on by default - this saves bandwidth and time.
+- Transparently compressed transfers are on by default, saving bandwidth and time.
 - Numerous simultaneous curl handles are supported, as is the multi interface.
 All options are remembered per-handle.
 - The ability to download a file directly into RAM without touching the disk - very useful when working with APIs.
+    - A unique hybrid "magic" download mode is supported where the download starts in memory but flushes to disk when a certain size threshold is reached.
 - Effortless POSTing of data from almost any source, be it a String, Integer, Object, Array, Map, Buffer, or even a FileObject.
     - Similarly effortless building of complex MIME forms, with the same smart source handling.
 - You can manually send and receive protocol-level raw data.
 - Full support for [Descolada](https://github.com/Descolada)'s fantastic AHK package manager, [Aris](https://github.com/Descolada/Aris).
 (This is the recommended installation method!)